pfgithub/qmtime/README.md

 # tenhourtime

-time with 100LL instead of 24 hours in a day. value is the % of the day gone by in utc time.
+time with 100LL instead of 24 hours in a day. value is the time since the utc day started.
 23LL = 23% of the 24-hour day has gone by in utc time

 ## requirements